-Functions of the Board

-13. The functions of the Board shall be-

-- (a) to accredit and issue press cards to journalist in accordance with this Act; - (b) to enforce the adopted code of ethics for journalist professionals ; - (c) to uphold standards of professional conduct and promote good ethical standards and discipline among journalists; - (d) to advise the Government on matters pertaining to the education and training of journalists; - (e) in consultation with the relevant institutions, set standards for professional education and training of journalists; - (f) to establish links with similar organizations within and outside the United Republic; - (g) in consultation with the Council, to prepare training for journalists; - (h) to maintain a roll of accredited journalists; - (i) to administer the accounts, assets and liabilities of the Board; and - (j) to carry out such other functions as the Minister may direct.

-Powers of the 14.
-Board shall have po

-14. In the performance of its functions, the Board shall have powers to-

-- (a) establish such number of committees as may be necessary for the better carrying out of its functions; - (b) suspend or expunge journalists from the roll of accredited journalists;
+Functions of the] Board 3.
+The functions of the Board shall be- (a) to accredit and issue press cards to journalist in accordance with this Act; (b) to enforce the adopted code of ethics for journalist professionals; (c) to uphold standards of professional conduct and promote good ethical standards and discipline among journalists; (d) to advise the Government on matters pertaining to the education and training of journalists; e) in consultation with the relevant institutions, set standards for professional education and training of journalists; (f) to establish links with similar organizations within and outside the United Republic; g) in consultation with the Council, to prepare training for journalists; h) to maintain a roll of accredited journalists; i) to administer the accounts, assets and liabilities of the Board; and j) to carry out such other functions as the Minister may direct.
+Powers of the 4.
+In the performance of its functions, the Board Doord ve powers to- a) establish such number of committees as may be necessary for the better carrying out of its functions; b) suspend or expunge journalists from the roll of accredited journalists; c) impose fines for non compliance as may be prescribed in the Regulations; and

-- (c) impose fines for non compliance as may be prescribed in the Regulations; and - (d) set fees and charges for accreditation.
+(d) set fees and charges for accreditation.